syncfusion-content/javascript-docs/js/ProgressBar/HowTo.md

 ## How to increment & show the progressbar movement

-You can increment the progress percentage and show case the movement by using the below code
+You can increment the progress percentage and show case the movement by using the below code with the help of [change](https://help.syncfusion.com/api/js/ejprogressbar#events:change), [complete](https://help.syncfusion.com/api/js/ejprogressbar#events:complete) and [start](https://help.syncfusion.com/api/js/ejprogressbar#events:start) events.

 {% highlight html %}